 - Make your own Bone Broth here.

 The highest quality fulvic acid helps to support the body’s intrinsic detox pathways.
 I’ve talked before about the importance of grounding to restore optimum organ function.
 Internally, fulvic acid also restores an optimal electric charge, which aids the absorption of nutrients (think zinc and Vitamin C being more bioavailable!) and expels toxins.

 Coseva produces the best fulvic acid with more binding sites to help fulvic molecules better support detox.
 When you take their product, be sure to drink plenty of clean, filtered water, and watch for benefits to your organ systems, immune system, circulatory system and lymphatic system.
 I experienced newfound health and energy when I started this supplement years ago.

 With fulvic acid comes water, and that’s the hidden benefit here!
 Water fortified with fulvic acid is easier for the body to utilize.
 And including minerals in your water may help you to drink more often.

 Staying well hydrated flushes out toxins.
 Plus, if already sick, mucous production and fevers both use up the body’s moisture, which then needs to be replaced.

-In short, we stay well hydrated with quality mineral water.
+In short, we stay well hydrated with quality select mineral water.

 6. Red Root